paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-449-real-property.md

 (2) For each phase of the development of the Center, the Secretary may—

-  (A) accept funds from the Army Historical Foundation for the design and construction of such phase of the Center; or
+  (A) accept funds and in-kind gifts, including services, construction materials, and equipment used in construction, from the Army Historical Foundation and other persons for the design and construction of such phase of the Center; or

   (B) permit the Army Historical Foundation to contract for the design and construction of such phase of the Center.